Messi can only leave Barca if his €700m release clause is met, La Liga confirm | Goal.com

 Paris-Saint Germain, Juventus and Manchester United are also thought to be considering a move for the six-time Ballon d'Or winner, but La Liga has now revealed their stance on his current situation.

-Spanish football's main governing body have now said that the terms of Messi's current contract, which is due to run until 2021, remain valid, which means he will not be able to leave the club unless a potential suitor pays his €700m (£624m/$823m) buy-out clause in full.
+Spanish football's main governing body have now said that the terms of Messi's current contract, which is due to run until 2021, remain valid, which means he will not be able to leave the club until a potential suitor pays his €700m (£624m/$823m) buy-out clause in full, unless Barcelona agree to sell him for less.

 Nota informativa.— LaLiga (@LaLiga) August 30, 2020